Classic Pork Chop Marsala

 What sides to serve with our Classic Pork Chop Marsala?

-A great wine to pair with this Pork Chop Marsala is one with a deep red color and robust flavor.
-A Sicilian wine called Nero Davola would be a fine choice to pair with this exquisite dinner.
+Serve these delicious pork chops with a great wine!
+Pair them with a deep red color and robust flavor wine, like a Sicilian wine called Nero Davola.ย This wine would be a fine choice to pair with this exquisite dinner.

 And ENJOY!!